You want smart political talk without the meltdowns?

 You're done.

-This guy's gonna run the lights.
+This guy's going to run the lights.

-And you women do this stuff.
+And women do this stuff.

-It's I mean, and it works the other way too, I guess, if you're a big female star.
+It's, I mean, and it works the other way, too, I guess, if you're a big female star.

-But the here's the problem here.
+But here's the problem here.

-This is as sick as it sounds, as awful as it sounds, this is not illegal.
+This is, as sick as it sounds, as awful as it sounds, this is not illegal.

 There's no crime there.

-So that's the problem they're having in the court going after this guy.
+So that's the problem they're having in the court, going after this guy.

-That's now they've had a problem so far because that has not come out clearly yet.
+Now they've had a problem so far because that has not come out clearly yet.

 So what has come out so far?